shutter-network/shutter-docs/docs/protocol/api/index.md

 Traditionally, implementing such cryptographic workflows **requires deep expertise in encryption and complex coordination mechanisms**.
 The **Shutter API abstracts this complexity** and makes integrating these security guarantees as simple as calling an API.

 The Shutter API provides a **trust-minimized** way for developers to implement **privacy, fairness, and security** in decentralized applications.
 Whether for **governance, gaming, DeFi, or auctions**, it enables dApps to integrate **threshold encryption** without requiring deep cryptographic expertise.

+## Disclaimer
+This software is in its early stages of development.
+Users are strongly advised to exercise caution and not entrust any assets or sensitive information of high value to this API until further maturity and decentralization are achieved.

+Please note that all threshold cryptography systems and multi-party computation (MPC) frameworks inherently rely on a threshold trust assumption.
+While the Shutter API currently utilizes a decentralized set of Keypers, the network is still small and not fully decentralized at this time.
+We expect additional Keypers to join and enhance the network's resilience soon.

+This project is released as open source and provided "as is" without any warranties, express or implied.
+The developers and contributors assume no liability for any issues, losses, or damages arising from the use or misuse of this API.
+Use at your own risk.